Kevin7744/Web-Scraping-Projects/README.md

 # Web-Scraping-Projects

-Various random projects used to exctract data from different websites.
+Random projects used to exctract data from different websites